Antique home decor & the harmony of color (1893)

 Porch ceilings may be given any delicate, harmonious tint.
 Sky blue is most used, but it is a cold color, better suited to summer use than to where warmth is expected.

-Paint color sample sheets from the Victorian era
+Real antique paint color sample sheets from the Victorian era

 Seeley Brothers: Averill paint colors (1886)